Arabist: Eclipse and renewal of Spanish Arabists

 As Arabism was declining in Europe after the Reformation, this was also the case in Spain for like reasons, and due in particular to Mediterranean politics and to the repressive atmosphere created by the Spanish Inquisition.
 Some Moriscos hesitated to show their knowledge of their mother tongue.
 In the mid-18th century a new phase of Arabism arose in Spain.
 Later, in the era of the Generación del 98 Spanish Arabism began to produce widely recognized studies, and thus regained its prominence, particularly regarding such Arabists as Miguel Asín Palacios (1871–1944), and Emilio García Gómez (1905–1995), as well as many others.

-Arabists elsewhere in Europe
+Arabists in Europe

 In England, Robert of Chester translated many books from Arabic into Latin during the 12th Century, including works from scholars such as Abu Musa Jabir Ibn Hayyan and Al-Khwarizmi.
 The Adams Professorship in the Arabic language was established at Cambridge University in England in July 1632.
 The Laudian Professorship in Arabic was established at Oxford University in 1636.

 Italy, France, Germany, and the Netherlands have enjoyed a long and fruitful involvement in the study of the Arabic language and Arab cultures, as well of Islam, with scholars like Levinus Warner and Joseph Scaliger.
 Many other European countries have also produced scholars who have made notable contributions to the study of the Arabs and Arabic cultures, including Sweden, Czech Republic, Poland, Scotland, Romania, Hungary, Belgium, and Russia.